cryptr-auth/passport-cryptr/README.md

 Cryptr Authentication Strategy for Passport.js.

-Use it in your Node/Express/Nest project when you are using PassportJs to authorize actions or access on specific controller routes
+Use it in your Node/Express/Nest project when you are using PassportJs to authorize actions or access specific controller routes

 ## Configuration